shawnlknight/blog/_posts/2014-08-05-welcome-to-jekyll.markdown

 categories:
 ---

 I'm currently working on migrating my blog posts to this site.
-It's a little bare right now but have big plans for it!
+It's a little bare right now but I have big plans for it!

 Check out the [my wordpress blog][jekyll] for more now.